zzdroide/tamborgcont/Readme.md

-# Server control for tamborg repo
+# Server control for tamborg repos

+The backup server itself has no backup, so if a restore is needed:
+- Install OS again
+- Deploy with this repo
+- Restore repository from remote backup
+- Previous ssh private keys will be lost, new ones will have to be configured.

+Changes in config.yml should be committed.

 ## Local setup
 ```sh